Fanchengyan/REDCAPP/README.md

-# rtureREanalysis Downscaling Cold Air Pooling Parameterization (REDCAPP )
+# REanalysis Downscaling Cold Air Pooling Parameterization (REDCAPP )

 # What is REDCAPP